bhawna-varshney/django_first/README.md

 # django_first
-This is my First Git repository
+This is my First Git repository.
+Author-Bhawna Varshney